sch-loa/pynterpolation/README.md

 # Introduction
-Math project; its purpose is to calculate the polynomial function that passes through 20 random points, and determine the maximum number of elemental operatios necessary to calculete it.
+Math project; its purpose is to calculate the polynomial function that passes through 20 random points.
 It is then plotted to compare it with the given points.

 # Versions
 - **Python 3.11.1**